epam/edp-install/docs/user-guide/add-library.md

 # Add Library

-Admin Console helps to create, clone or import a library and add it to the environment with its subsequent deployment in Gerrit and building of the Code Review and Build pipelines in Jenkins.
+Admin Console helps to create, clone or import a library and add it to the environment.
+It can also be deployed in Gerrit (if the Clone or Create strategy is used) with the Code Review and Build pipelines built in Jenkins.

 Navigate to the **Libraries** section on the left-side navigation bar and click the Create button.